plotkabytes/symfony-docs/notifier.rst

 .. versionadded:: 6.3

-    The Bandwith, iSendPro, Plivo, RingCentral, SimpleTextin and Termii integrations were introduced in Symfony 6.3.
+    The Bandwith, iSendPro, Plivo, RingCentral, SimpleTextin, Termii and Redlink integrations were introduced in Symfony 6.3.
     The ``from`` option in ``Smsapi`` DSN is optional since Symfony 6.3.